• Home

 The front of the villa, the shaded patio/dining space runs the full width of the back.

 We paid £75/night for 4 including breakfast.
-We always book via Agoda, you can find the Villa Balapitya on their website.
+Booking via Agoda, you can find the Villa Balapitya on their website.
 We think we were upgraded, the villa normally costs more than this, we actually booked a 2 bedroom apartment at the same property.

 Find Villa Balapitya Beach Prices and Availability Below